Anas ibn Malik (RA) reported that Allah (SWT)’s Messenger Muhammad (SAW) said:

 Be it the pressure induced on our sisters wearing the Hijab to the scrutiny placed on core Islamic concepts.
 Such as Shariah and others, it is clear that openly practicing Islam is far from easy, even for those born into Muslim families and with years – if not decades – of ‘ilm (Islamic knowledge) and culture.

-Can one imagine, then, the difficulties our new brothers and sisters face when they join the fold of Islam?
-Help reverts
+The difficulties our new brothers and sisters face when they join the fold of Islam:

 Many of us were born to Muslim parents.
 Many of us entered Muslim communities from infancy.
 Many of us began becoming familiar with the Qur’an in childhood.
 Many of us have had the opportunity to form strong friendships and bonds with our fellow Muslims.
 Many of us have families with whom we share our core values and beliefs.
 In these trying times, these elements are means of security and comfort for us.